Change is something that you negotiate every day as a business leader.

 01 Striking off a company

-A simple, cost-effective method to close down an Sdn Bhd or private limited company is to request that the Companies Commission of Malaysia (“CCM”) strike it off from the register pursuant to Section 550 of the Companies Act 2016 (the “Act”).
+A simple, cost-effective method to close down an Sdn Bhd or private limited company or business is to request that the Companies Commission of Malaysia (“CCM”) strike it off from the register pursuant to Section 550 of the Companies Act 2016 (the “Act”).
 This will effectively dissolve a company.

 To be considered for strike-off, your company must: